HildoBijl/stepwise/frontend/src/ui/form/Keyboard/README.md

 ## Keyboard settings

 When an input field wants the keyboard to pop up, it should provide (upon registration to the `FieldController`) appropriate keyboard settings.
-These keyboard settings are a basic object `{ ... }` with three important (types of) parameters.
+These keyboard settings are a plain object `{ ... }` with three important (types of) parameters.

 An example of `keyboardSettings`, that are for instance used by the `FloatUnitInput` field, are the following.